the4dpatrick/fitbit-sleep-to-google-calendar/README.md

 node fitbit-sleep-to-google-calendar.js
 ```

-When it receives a posh notification, it pulls todays sleep data and creates a calendar event.
+When it receives a push notification, it pulls todays sleep data and creates a calendar event.

-### 'Manual' sleep log synchronization (no push notifications)
+### 'Manual' sleep log synchronization

 Create calendar events for all sleep events from `2015-12-31` to current date: